GSto/digital-garden/notes/your first software project.md

 It's counterintuitive, but an environment that allows for failure **increases** a project's chance of success.

 Experimenting requires a hypothesis.
 Everyone has assumptions at the start of a project.
 Experimenting is a way to prove or disprove those assumptions.
-There is a different between experimenting and throwing things at the wall and seeing what sticks.
+There is a difference between experimenting and throwing things at the wall and seeing what sticks.

-Another bristling of the uncertainty is that it is less efficient.
-That's a cost of this process.
-If the process could be made more predictible and efficient, it would be made into resuable code or software, and you wouldn't have to build them.
-While you make end up re-doing work and throwing work away, the process in the long term gets you to a successful project faster.
+Another bristle of the uncertainty is that it is less efficient.
+That's a cost for this process.
+If the process could be made more predictable and efficient, it would be made into reusable code or software, and you wouldn't have to build them.
+While you may end up re-doing work and throwing work away, the process in the long term gets you to a successful project faster.

-## Third party solutions come with constraints
+## Third-party solutions come with constraints
 If a problem has been solved and is not unique, then it is likely smart to leverage someone else's existing solutions.
 For example, running a server to send email is complex and expensive, and would probably cost you at least $100,000/year to run, if not more.
 Contrast with a product like [Sendgrid](https://sendgrid.com/pricing/), which starts at free and will let you send up to 100,000 emails for $15/month.

-However, whenever you use a third party service, they will come with their own constraints.
+However, whenever you use a third-party service, they will come with constraints.
 It's up to __them__, not me, how we can leverage, extend, and modify their behavior.
 Since 3rd parties are orders of magnitude cheaper, it's often correct to accept and work within these constraints instead of fighting them.

 ## Share The Problem
 Since building a software project The biggest mistake I see first time software project owners make is refusing to share the problem with their engineering staff.
 Most developers are creative, and figuring out how to solve the problem.
 If you hand a developer a "project requirements document" you are wasting their potential to help you find the __best__ technical solution to your problem.